 In the current network of Lao American artists we have now recognized over 300 individuals, a number which continues to grow as we build our legacy.

-Catzie Vilayphonh is an award-winning writer and spoken word poet.
-As a founding member of the group Yellow Rage she was one of the first Asian American females to appear on HBO's Def Poetry Jam.
+Catzie Vilayphonh is an award-winning writer, spoken word poet and multi-media artist.
+As a founding member of the group Yellow Rage she was one of the first Asian American women to appear on HBO's Def Poetry Jam.
 Through her work, she provides an awareness not often heard, drawing from personal narrative.
-Throughout her artistic career Catzie has been a 2012 Creative Capital finalist, a 4-time Leeway Foundation honoree and was most recently named a 2016 Woman Non-Profit Leader by Philadelphia City Council.
-She is a co-founding chair of the Lao American Writer Summit, an active volunteer with the Lao Family Community Organization of Philadelphia, and was recently appointed to the Mayor's Commission on Asian American Affairs and was recently appointed as a Councilmember to the Pennsylvania Council on The Arts.
+Throughout her artistic career Catzie has been a 2012 Creative Capital finalist, a 4-time Leeway Foundation honoree and was named a Woman Non-Profit Leader by Philadelphia City Council in 2016.
+She is a co-founding chair of the Lao American Writer Summit, an active Commissioner on the Mayor's Commission on Asian American Affairs and was recently appointed as a Councilmember to the Pennsylvania Council on The Arts.
 A child of refugees, Catzie was born in camp, on the way to America, and thus considers herself part of the ".5 Generation".
 She resides in South Philly with her daughter Aditi.